surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.8.0-dev.4 =
+= 15.8.0-dev.5 =

-(2023/04/11) Added automatic display and timeout for notices (3 secs for error and warning, 2 secs for information, and 1.5 secs update messages).
+(2023/04/11) Added automatic display and timeout for notices.
+Fixed the possible incorrect addition of term hierarchy in the breadcrumb title.

 = 15.7.0 =